ht-sdks/consent-manager/README.md

 **Type**: `string`

-The write key analytics.js should be loaded with.
+The write key the Events Browser SDK should be loaded with.

-##### otherWriteKeys

-**Type**: `array<string>`
-**Default**: `[]`

-Other write keys that you want to load destination information for.
-This is useful for including your server-side destinations in the consent manager, so that you can easily apply the user's tracking preferences to your server-side analytics too. _No data will be sent to these write keys._

 ##### shouldRequireConsent